Halfwalker/ZFS-root/README.md

 ## tl;dr

-- Boot an Ubuntu live-cd, like [ubuntu-22.04.2-live-server-amd64.iso](https://releases.ubuntu.com/22.04.2/ubuntu-22.04.2-live-server-amd64.iso) And select *Try or install Ubuntu server*
+- Boot an Ubuntu live-cd, like [ubuntu-22.04.2-live-server-amd64.iso](https://releases.ubuntu.com/22.04.2/ubuntu-22.04.2-live-server-amd64.iso) and select *Try or install Ubuntu server*
-- At the language selection prompt, type in `ctrl-z` to put the installer into the background
+- At the language selection prompt, type in `ctrl-z` to put the installer into the background and get a root shell
 - Clone the **ZFS-root** repo
     ```
     git clone https://github.com/Halfwalker/ZFS-root.git